Fiedler01/TSM-MobCom/README.md

 Wait for Android Studio to index the files (you will see a loading spinning wheel), update whatever this is required and follow the instructions.

-Then you should be able to execute the exercise/demo on the emulator as well as on your physical device.
+Then you should be able to execute the exercise/demo code on the emulator as well as on your physical device.